Guidelines for Using Generative AI Tools in Open Educational Resources

 Mixing OER and AI

-Ethical Use of Existing OER within Generative AI Prompts
+Ethical Use of Existing OER with Generative AI

 It is possible to prompt a large language model (LLM) such as GPT to create new works using existing OER.
 If you are doing so, keeping the open license of the existing OER and attributing the original works would keep the openness of the original work alive and provide a history of where each resource came from.
 While there are outstanding questions on liability when directly replicating single works using AI tools, these questions shift to ethics when open licenses have already given permission for revising and remixing.
 It is an ethical practice to acknowledge and, if possible, properly use this single original resource's open license on works that incorporate this output of your GenAI prompt.